flatgeobuf/flatgeobuf/README.md

 FlatGeobuf does not aim to compete with vector tiles.
 Vector tiles are great for rendering but they are relatively expensive to create and is a lossy format, where as FlatGeobuf is lossless and very fast to write especially if a spatial index is not needed.

+### Why does it not work with create-react-app?

+See https://github.com/flatgeobuf/flatgeobuf/issues/244 for root cause and workaround.